 How do you send and recieve?

 Your wallet will have a public and private key/address.
-The public key is used to send and recieve cryptocurrency and can be diseminated with others.
+The public key is used to send and receive cryptocurrency and can be disseminated with others.
 If you wish to send cryptocurrency from your wallet to another address, or exchange, you will have to be provided an address to send to.
 It is very important you copy and paste the address correctly.
 Verify before you send.

 Your private key is used with the public key to create a signature that cannot be forged.
 Your private kry must be kept a secret.
 Varys like secret.
 Eunuch like secret.

 What type of cryptocurrency wallets are there?